Christmas Island red crab

 The Christmas Island red crab (Gecarcoidea natalis) is a species of land crab that is endemic to Christmas Island and Cocos (Keeling) Islands in the Indian Ocean.
-Although restricted to a relatively small area, an estimated 43.7 million adult red crabs once lived on Christmas Island alone, but the accidental introduction of the yellow crazy ant is believed to have killed about 10–15 million of these in recent years.
+Although restricted to a relatively small area, an estimated 43.7 million adult red crabs once lived on Christmas Island alone, but the accidental introduction of the yellow crazy ant is believed to have reduced the population by about a third.
 Christmas Island red crabs make an annual mass migration to the sea to lay their eggs in the ocean.
-Although its population is under great assault by the ants, as of 2020 the red crab had not been assessed by the International Union for Conservation of Nature (IUCN) and it was not listed on their Red List.
-The crab's annual mass migration to the sea for spawning is described as an "epic" event.
-Millions emerge at the same time, halting road traffic and covering the ground in a thick carpet of crabs.
+As of 2020 the red crab had not been assessed by the International Union for Conservation of Nature and it was not listed on their Red List.
+During the annual mass migration to the sea for spawning, millions of crabs emerge at the same time, halting road traffic and thickly carpeting the ground.

 Description

 Christmas Island red crabs are large crabs with the carapace measuring up to 116 mm wide.
 The claws are usually of equal size, unless one becomes injured or detached, in which case the limb will regenerate.
 The male crabs are generally larger than the females, while adult females have a much broader abdomen (only apparent above 3 years of age) and usually have smaller claws.
 Bright red is their most common color, but some can be orange or the much rarer purple.